azist/azos/src/providers/Azos.IAM.Server/Data/readme.md

 ## Entity Indexing
 AZIAM Server is designed to support a variety of systems/use cases, as such, it supports custom entity properties.
-`Index` table is provided to index custom entity properties and other entity traits (specific to a particular system use-cases).
+`Index` table is provided to index custom entity props and other entity traits (which are specific to a particular system use-cases).
 The index is populated on data mutation operations as specified in the mutation Api call.

 ## Change Auditing